 Our detailed proposals explain the features and benefits behind each equipment option we recommend.
 We encourage customers to ask questions about our recommendations and the alternatives available.

-Cartridge filters are consumables, requiring periodic cleaning and eventual replacement.
+The internal cartridge is a consumable, requiring periodic cleaning and eventual replacement.

 Sanitisation systems and disinfection methods